kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // specified with the `*` wildcard, the gateway must specify one or more
     // HTTP headers in the value of the `Access-Control-Allow-Headers` response
     // header.
 The value of the header `Access-Control-Allow-Headers` is same as
     // the `Access-Control-Request-Headers` header provided by the client.
-    //
+If
-    // If the header `Access-Control-Request-Headers` is not included in
+    // the header `Access-Control-Request-Headers` is not included in the request,
-    // the request, the gateway will omit the `Access-Control-Allow-Headers`
+    // the gateway will omit the `Access-Control-Allow-Headers` response header,
-    // response header, instead of specifying the `*` wildcard.
-A Gateway
+    // instead of specifying the `*` wildcard.
+A Gateway implementation may choose
-    // implementation may choose to add implementation-specific default headers.
+    // to add implementation-specific default headers.
     //
     // Input:
     //   Access-Control-Request-Headers: Content-Type, Cache-Control